hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 since the 1st of May 2026.

 If you are a participant in the Basis Demo application, follow the regular instructions for making avatars.

+You may need to update your project to benefit from newly added features. <HaiStartingFromTag version={"21st of May 2026"} small={true} />

 ## Preface for developers